 Toilet Tank Molds

-Since the toilet tank is neglected most times when washing the toilet, the toilet tank, which is supposed to have dirt free and debris free water, now comes up with molds and other mineral deposits.
+Since the toilet tank is neglected most times when washing the toilet, there is an eventual accumulation of dirt and debris-free water in the toilet tank.
+This leads to the growth of molds and other mineral deposits.

 What Are The Effects Of Molds On Us?

 Molds can cause numerous health conditions.
 Being exposed to mold either through touch or through inhalation can lead to coughing, sneezing, wheezing, or congestion of the nose.

 It can also induce asthma symptoms in people with that condition and cause health complications for people with compromised immune systems or existing health issues.